Mission

 Organizational Structure

-More than 9,000 Posts comprised 54 Departments in the 50 states, the District of Columbia, Latin America, the Pacific Areas, and Europe.
-Posts form the basic local chapter.
-VFW Post 392
+More than 9,000 Posts comprise 54 Departments in the 50 United States, the District of Columbia, Latin America, the Pacific Areas, and Europe.
+Individual Posts form the basic local chapter, such as our post, VFW Post 392.
+We are a member of VFWVA District 2.
+Our current District 2 Commander is a VFW Post 392 member.

 Partner Organization